 The program strengthens capacity through training and credentialing three Aboriginal health workers in palliative and end of life care, and provides resources to communities and their health care workers.
 Find out more.

-The Consumer and Carer Relief at End of Life – Phase 2 (CCREOL) is a free joint initiative between Palliative Care NSW, Southern NSW Local Health District, and COORDINARE.
-It aims to support consumers and carers at end of life by developing volunteer-based support in the Southern NSW region.
+The Consumer and Carer Relief at End of Life – Phase 2 (CCREOL) is a joint initiative between Palliative Care NSW, Southern NSW Local Health District, and COORDINARE.
+This free service aims to support consumers and carers at end of life by developing volunteer-based support in the Southern NSW region.

 A Palliative Care volunteer service has recently been established at Snowy Monaro Regional Council and the Palliative Care Eurobodalla Volunteer Service.
 Find out more.